bgrissin/storageos_demo/README.md

       ml1evr5m09gku3x7ettrctt98 *  ip-10-0-0-1     Ready   Active         Leader
       qerjcc498kx0i33oqg62mu1lk    ip-10-0-0-2     Ready   Active

-Next StorageOS requires a kv store setup on each node - StorageOS currently uses Consul, (etcd and others are scheduled soon).
-You can do this with compose, but since we are only dealing with 2 nodes here we're skipping the compose option.
-In the examples provided below run the export commands and the docker container for consul on each node.
+Next StorageOS requires a kv store setup on each node.
+StorageOS currently uses Consul, (a built in etcd is scheduled soon that would remove this need to install Consul or KV).
+You could also do this step with a compose file, but since we are only dealing with 2 nodes here we're skipping the compose option.
+In the examples provided below run the export commands and then run the docker container to start  consul on each node.

 On node one (the swarm master) set these env vars accordingly - (for AWS nodes the ip env var is the private IP, not the public IP)